 Louisiana Civil Rights Laws

 |Code Section||46:2251, et seq.
-(Handicapped); 51:2601, et seq.
+(Disability); 51:2601, et seq.
 (Housing); 23:301, et seq.
 (Employment)|

-|Agency||Handicapped: None; Housing: Louisiana Dept. of Justice; Employment: None|
+|Agency||Disability: None; Housing: Louisiana Dept. of Justice; Employment: None|

-|Administrative Preemption||Handicapped: No Housing: No; Employment: No|
+|Administrative Preemption||Disability: No Housing: No; Employment: No|

-|Private Action Permitted?||Handicapped: Yes; Housing: Yes; Employment: Yes|
+|Private Action Permitted?||Disability: Yes; Housing: Yes; Employment: Yes|

-|Attorney Fees Recoverable by Plaintiff?||Handicapped: Yes; Housing: Yes; Employment: Yes|
+|Attorney Fees Recoverable by Plaintiff?||Disability: Yes; Housing: Yes; Employment: Yes|

-|Statute of Limitations||Handicapped: 80 days to 1 yr.; Housing: 1 yr./agency, 2 yrs./private action; Employment: Not specified|
+|Statute of Limitations||Disability: 80 days to 1 yr.; Housing: 1 yr./agency, 2 yrs./private action; Employment: Not specified|

-Note: State laws are constantly changing -- contact an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are always subject to change through the passage of new legislation, voter approval of ballot initiatives, or rulings from appellate courts.
+You may want to contact a Louisiaina civil rights attorney or employment attorney, or conduct your own legal research to verify the state law(s) you are researching.

-Research the Law:
+Research the Law

 - Official State Codes - Links to the official online statutes (laws) in all 50 states and DC.